Coastal Native Shrub | Edible Fruit | Pollinator Magnet | Wildlife-Friendly

 Type: Deciduous suckering shrub

-Pollination: Plant multiple individuals for heavier fruit production
+Pollination: Not self fertile.
+Plant multiple individuals for heavier fruit production

 Prunus maritima is one of the great native shrubs of the Atlantic coast—beautiful, resilient, and deeply valuable to wildlife.
 Evolved to thrive in harsh coastal conditions, Beach Plum handles salt, drought, wind, and sandy soils with ease while providing nectar, cover, and abundant fruit.